Evidence-Based Treatment Options

 The Maryland Parent Child Clinic (MPCC), LLC was founded in 2020 by Renée Smucker, Ph.D. to assist families in the greater-Baltimore and Maryland region.
 Dr. Smucker saw a need for more therapists in this area that focus on behavioral issues in children and adolescents and take insurance (MPCC is paneled with Carefirst/ BCBS and Cigna).

-We now have five staff therapists.
+We now have four staff therapists.
 We work with children, adolescents, parents and young adults with a variety of behavioral and emotional concerns including anxiety, OCD, selective mutism, depression, ADHD, sleep issues, toileting concerns, and oppositionality.
 We often help multiple members of a family with different therapists in the clinic.
 The goal of our initial phone consultation is to gather enough information to match each client to a clinician with relevant expertise, whether that is inside or outside of our clinic.

 We welcome and value people of all races, sexualities, genders, religions, abilities, and political values.
 As a practice and as individuals, we are committed to providing culturally responsive care based in cultural humility.
 We seek to create a safe and welcoming space to promote the growth and wellness of those who join us.